heavyai/heavydb/ROADMAP.md

 ## Database
 - Top k sort on GPU.
 Ability to efficiently order by a projected column.
 - JOIN improvements.
 Additional join types and performance improvements.
+(Completed 3.2)
 - TRUNCATE.
 Efficiently remove contents of table or part of table.
+(Completed v3.2)
 - Batched UPDATE and DELETE.
 - Interval type, and TIMESTAMP_ADD, TIMESTAMP_DIFF.
+(Completed v3.2)
 - Table Sharding.
 Table sharding types in addition to the existing round robin.
+(Completed v3.2)
 - Table-level security, GRANT, REVOKE.
 Ability to grant and revoke table access to users/roles.
 - User Defined Functions (UDF)